carlosdagos/blog/posts/2016-07-01-nowhere-near-the-mouse.markdown

 _Waiting anxiously for that [The Head and The Heart Album](http://www.npr.org/event/music/483901072/watch-the-head-and-the-heart-perform-live-in-the-studio), after some disappointments this year, I'm really hoping that they will deliver some quality music, as they have done so effecitively and wonderfully thus far._

+## Amendments

+Any and all amendments to this post can be found [here](https://github.com/charlydagos/blog/commits/master/posts/2016-07-01-nowhere-near-the-mouse.markdown).

 ## Footnotes